System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-YOCTO-INSTALL.md

 * **IMPORTANT** : is mandatory to have 200GB free space on storage !

-Minimum suggested requirements:
+The suggested requirements are:

-* at least 4 cores
+* at least 8 cores
-* at least 16BG RAM
+* at least 32BG RAM
 * at least 250GB storage (possibly a SSD)

 The list of packages needed on the development host is extensive, and varies depending on the features to be built in the image for the Yocto target.
 The packages that must necessarily be installed on the system are listed below.